 Click here for an index to the deeds for 416 Marlborough, and click here for further information on the land on the south side of Marlborough between Hereford and Massachusetts Avenue.

+The plans substantially changed before the building was built.
 A July 25, 1895, article in the Boston Globe described plans for the building: “Washington B. Thomas is having plans prepared for a large apartment house on the corner of Massachusetts av and Marlboro st. It will be eight stories in height, and will occupy 11,872 square feet of land.
 There will be a frontage on Marlboro st of 100 feet and on Massachusetts av of 125 feet.
 There will be about 40 suites, most of them arranged for housekeeping.
 The lower floor will be specially arranged for physicians’ offices.
-There will be no stoves in the building.
-It will be one of the largest apartment houses in the city.”
+There will be no stoves in the building.”

 On December 26, 1911, Washington B. Thomas created the Marlborough Real Estate Trust, with Leslie C. Wead and Edward Peirce as trustees, to hold his real estate assets.
 When he established the trust, he transferred The Marlborough at 416 Marlborough, the Hotel Cambridge at 483 Beacon, and the Symphony Chambers at 327 Massachusetts Avenue and 242-248 Huntington to the trust.